jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - extract stories so we can do real HMR and have more control over props for each component in a Story

-- show Story and Variant code in instrument panel using code editor: {data.loadedModules.svxRaw}
+- show Story and Variant code in instrument panel using code editor: `data.loadedModules.svxRaw`
   - <!-- i-tabler-code"-->

 - automatically analyze component for props